nileshgan/Flask-App/README.md

-This is Python based simple lask app
+This is Python based simple lask app.

 To run or create the python based flask app click on the below URL